-1Shares are bought and sold at market price not net asset value (NAV) and are not individually redeemed from the Fund.
+1Shares are bought and sold at market price, not net asset value (NAV), and are not individually redeemed from the fund.
 Market performance is determined using the bid/ask midpoint at 4:00 p.m.
 Eastern time when the NAV is typically calculated.
 Brokerage commissions will reduce returns.

 Yield figures quoted should not be used as an indication of the income that has or will be received.
 Yield figures are based on the portfolio's underlying holdings and do not represent a payout of the portfolio.

-3Effective after the close of business on June 4, 2021, the Fund’s name, investment adviser, and investment program have changed.
+Effective after the close of business on June 4, 2021, the Voya Prime Rate Trust, previously managed by Voya Financial, became the Saba Capital Income & Opportunities Fund and Saba Capital Management, L.P. became the fund’s new investment adviser.
+The Fund’s name, investment adviser, and investment program have changed.

 Shareholders of the Fund approved the following changes to the Fund's investment program at a special shareholder meeting on May 21, 2021: